KevinFocke/Photo_Mosaic/roadmap.md

 - Allow pickle ingress for tiles instead of converting cropped images.

-- Generalize program so it can be used for non-fruit-related purposes.
+x Generalize program so it can be used for non-fruit-related purposes.

-- Add sample image folder for plug-and-play Github code.
+x Add sample image folder for plug-and-play Github code.

 Ver 3: